Traditional Greek Moussaka Recipe (Authentic Eggplant & Potato Casserole)

 Notes

 Apart from good ingredients, organization and timing are the keys to a successful moussaka.
-This dish can rack havoc in a kitchen, so planning the steps is best.
-In this recipe, I am giving you the order I make things.
+This dish can wreak havoc in a kitchen, so planning the steps is best.
+In this recipe, I am giving you the order in which I make things.

 1. Start the sauce.